F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/waf/new_stack/readme.md

-# Deploying the BIG-IP VE in Azure - AutoScale BIG-IP LTM - VM Scale Set
+# Deploying the BIG-IP VE in Azure - AutoScale BIG-IP WAF(LTM+ASM) - VM Scale Set

 [![Slack Status](https://f5cloudsolutions.herokuapp.com/badge.svg)](https://f5cloudsolutions.herokuapp.com)

 ## Introduction

-This solution uses an ARM template to launch the deployment of F5 BIG-IP Local Traffic Manager (LTM) Virtual Edition (VE) instances in a Microsoft Azure VM Scale Set that is configured for auto scaling.
+This solution uses an ARM template to launch the deployment of F5 BIG-IP LTM+ASM Virtual Edition (VE) instances in a Microsoft Azure VM Scale Set that is configured for auto scaling.
 Traffic flows from the Azure load balancer to the BIG-IP VE (cluster) and then to the application servers.
 The BIG-IP VE(s) are configured in single-NIC mode.
 As traffic increases or decreases, the number of BIG-IP VE LTM instances automatically increases or decreases accordingly.
 Scaling thresholds are currently based on *network out* throughput.
-This solution is for BIG-IP LTM only.
+This solution is for BIG-IP LTM+ASM.

 **Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.